amitavdas/oc/README.md

 Optimum Colour

 This is a very small program written in python that should print best suited\
-foreground colours for a terminal with specific background colour within 16 to\
+foreground colours for a terminal with specific background colour.
-231 terminal colour palettes.

 This uses the 256 colour terminal colour codes for this task.\
 So it takes a background colour e.g. `./oc 200` and then prints suitable colours\